Byron1017/ai2psd_struct/README.md

 Pixel matching is treated as a QA target, not a reason to flatten the interface into bitmap chunks.

+## Who Can Use It

+This repository is not tied to one AI agent runtime.

+Any agent, IDE assistant, automation runner, or design-generation workflow can use this skill if it can read the package files and follow the workflow contract.

+Typical hosts include:

+- Codex-style skill runtimes
+- Claude-style project or skill folders
+- Cursor or IDE agent rule/workflow folders
+- Custom AI-agent systems
+- Internal design automation pipelines
+- MCP-like agent toolchains

+The skill is intentionally portable.
+The installer may copy the package into a specific agent's skill directory, but the workflow itself is agent-neutral.

 ## When To Use It

-Use this skill when you want Codex to generate or organize UI images that must later become editable design source, especially when the request includes:
+Use this skill when an AI agent needs to generate or organize UI images that must later become editable design source, especially when the request includes:

 - Figma reconstruction
 - Source-file rebuild